Continuing Competence Program

 Step 4: Mark Your Learning Plans as Complete

 When you complete the educational activities and guided self-reflection for a learning plan, you can mark it as complete.
-You must mark all six (6) learning plans as complete before the end of your 3-year program cycle.
+You must mark all of your learning plans as complete before the end of your 3-year program cycle.